 Getting the biggest boost from interactive whiteboards calls for a two-pronged approach.
 Tech training helps teachers move along the path to mastery of the board’s capabilities.
 Professional development should focus on how the tech will benefit students.
 In turn, this helps boost teachers’ desire to master and use the tool.
 PD providing details on ways to maximize the benefits of the IWB will deliver the greatest measurable learning impact.

 Administrators, educators, students, and research agree: Interactive whiteboards bring learning to life and improve student success.
 Options for using IWBs in the classroom are as unlimited as the imagination.
 Choices in interactive whiteboard technology are a bit more limited.
 Until recently, projector-based systems were the only IWB tech.

 In 2011, large-format interactive flat-panel displays (IFPDs) displays became a new alternative.
 There are many benefits to these flat screen TV-like displays.
 For one, teachers gain more features to develop and deliver high-impact lessons.
 IT staff enjoy reduced maintenance.
-With a lower overall total cost of ownership (TCO), IFPs are a favorite among administrators.
+With a lower overall total cost of ownership (TCO), IFPDs are a favorite among administrators.

 IFPD displays are an all-in-one classroom solution that wears many hats and offers many advantages.
 For one, IFPDs are multifunctional media centers with an embedded processor and web browser.
 For another, they’re high-definition displays.
 Finally, they offer multiple points of interactivity and are as easy to use as a tablet or smartphone.